Mist-AA/AI-Programming-with-Python-Nandoegree-Project-1/README.md

 * VGG

 ### Source
-This is the first project in the AI programming with python nanodegree course on Udacity.
-The objective is to - Use a Pre-trained Image Classifier to Identify Dog Breeds
+This is the first project in the AI programming with python nanodegree course on Udacity as part of the initial phase of the AWS AI & ML Scholarship Program in 2022.